k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   - Run the **OverrideTemplatesWithCatalogTemplates** flow to remove the .cat suffix from the new templates and override the existing templates that create the LU table's population flows.
   - Create the population flows for the source LU tables based on the new templates.
 Verify that the **CatalogMaskingMapper** Actor is added to the population flows.
-  - Optional: edit the population flows to override the catalog’s masking for some of the PII fields: add [Masking Actors](articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.
+  - Optional: Edit the population flows to override the catalog’s masking for some of the PII fields: add [Masking Actors](articles/19_Broadway/actors/07_masking_and_sequence_actors.md) after the **CatalogMaskingMapper** Actor and link them to the relevant fields in the **DbLoad** Actor.

   </web>